-At ESS the cavities are fed by klystrons.
-The frequency is 302 MHz or 704 MHz, depending where the cavities are located.
+At ESS they will use klystrons to generate the waves for the cavities.
+The frequency is 302 MHz in the early part of the LINAC and 704 MHzin the late part.
 The klystrons and cavities will be placed in two different tunnels and for this reason the connecting waveguides will be long.
 This leads to power losses.
-Use the impedance boundary condition in Comsol to calculate the relative power loss $\Delta P/P$ for an 18 meter long rectangular waveguide made of copper.
-Here $\Delta P$ is the power loss and P is the power sent from the klystron.
-The frequency is 704 MHz, and the dimension of the waveguide is $a \times b = 0.3 \times 0.15$ m.
+Use the impedance boundary condition in COMSOL to calculate the relative power loss $\Delta P/P$ for an 18 meter long rectangular waveguide made of copper.
+Here ΔP is the power loss and P is the power sent from the klystron.
+The frequency is 704 MHz, and the dimension of the waveguide is $a \times b = 0.3 \times 0.15$ m2.